 Quick Facts: 4KM Return | 1 hour | 160-235m | Easy

-It was because of the geology of Gros Morne National Park that the theory of plate tectonics was confirmed.
+Because of Gros Morne National Park’s geology, the theory of plate tectonics was confirmed.
 The landscape is barren because it’s full of rust-colored rocks and heavy metals that limit vegetation growth.
 It felt like we had entered Mars!

 The best way to gain an appreciation for this incredible geological is to do the tablelands interpretative trail.
 It only takes an hour, following an old roadbed around the base of the mountain.
 There are signs along the trail which will help you understand this significance of the geology in Gros Morne.